 2. Semi-moist foods.
 These foods are usually red and look like hamburger meat but they are formulated with chemicals to resemble this consistency.
 They are also extremely high in sugar.
 These foods are known to cause pancreatic issues and blood sugar problems.

 Stool size is an indicator of diet quality.
 The smaller the stools, the more the animal has been able to utilize the food he was fed.
 Large stools are a sign that the food is not being well-digested and not much has been obtained, nutritionally speaking.
-Stool color will vary for different animals but if the stool appears to contain color, mainly red, it could be an indication of food dyes present in the diet, internal bleeding or internal disease.
-It is possible that your pet is not properly hydrated if dry, hard stools and constipation are occurring regularly.
-Other factors include poor diet, gut imbalances (flora) and hepatic/pancreatic issues.
+Stool color will vary for different animals but if the stool appears to contain color, mainly red, it could be an indication of food dyes present in the diet, internal bleeding, or internal disease.
+It is possible that your pet is not properly hydrated if dry, hard stools, and constipation are occurring regularly.
+Other factors include a poor diet, gut imbalances (flora), and hepatic/pancreatic issues.
 Parasites can also cause abnormal stools.

 Other ways we can help our pets: